22 days ago - economy-and-finance

 The question then is: how does an economy governed by two currencies change?
 Should the policies be the same?

-Given that the dollar fulfills the functions of a unit of account and a store of value, the exchange rate becomes the main determinant of the price level.
-In this context, devaluations quickly translate to internal prices through the effect known as exchange rate pass-through, even under monetary tightening schemes.
-Therefore, controlling the nominal variable that most impacts inflation —the exchange rate— is key to achieving the stability necessary for growth and starting to develop.
+Given that the dollar fulfills the functions of unit of account and store of value, the exchange rate becomes the main determinant of the price level.
+In this context, devaluations quickly transmit to domestic prices through the well-known exchange rate pass-through effect, even under situations of monetary tightening.
+That is why controlling the nominal variable that most impacts inflation—the exchange rate— is key to achieving the stability necessary to grow and begin to develop.

-The three traditional nominal stabilization tools are controlling money aggregates, the interest rate, and the exchange rate.
+The three traditional tools used by policy makers are controlling monetary aggregates, interest rates, and the exchange rate.
 In an economy where the domestic currency is not a reliable vehicle for savings or prices, the monetary transmission channel becomes weaker than in other economies.
-The Central Bank can restrict the monetary base and/or raise the interest rate, but if the exchange rate becomes unhinged —and the dollar continues to be the unit of account— inflationary expectations become unanchored and policy loses much of its effectiveness.
-That is, even a monetary squeeze, which incurs high costs in terms of product and activity due to deteriorating consumption and investment, does not guarantee the stability of a bimonetary economy.
+The Central Bank can restrict the monetary base and/or raise the interest rate, but if the exchange rate becomes uncontrolled— and the dollar continues to be the unit of account— inflationary expectations become unanchored, and the policy loses much of its effectiveness.
+In other words, even the monetary squeeze, which carries high costs in terms of product and activity due to the deterioration in consumption and investment, does not guarantee the stability of a bimonetary economy.

-It succumbs to distress scenarios simply by continuing with the same old idea: floating (either free or managed).
+It succumbs in the face of distress scenarios only by continuing with the same old idea: floating (whether free or managed).

-What is theoretically optimum —a free floating or band system— can be destabilizing in economies like the Argentine.
+What is theoretically optimal —a free or banded floating— can be destabilizing in economies like the Argentine one.
 Exchange rate volatility translates into inflation, deteriorates expectations, and erodes the credibility of economic programs.
-In a country with high political polarization, pre-electoral episodes leading to the famous pre-electoral hedging, inducing situations of FX and financial stress, trigger demand for dollars even under restrictive monetary conditions.
-In managed floating frameworks, this generates a double cost: loss of reserves and a decline in economic activity (or in its growth rate), in addition to the signal sent to the market of being constantly very close —or even over— the exchange rate band.
+In a country with high political polarization, pre-electoral episodes that involve the famous pre-electoral hedging, inducing situations of FX and financial stress, trigger demand for dollars even under restrictive monetary conditions.
+In managed float schemes, this generates a double cost: loss of reserves and a decline in economic activity (or in the growth rate of the same), in addition to the signal sent to the market of being constantly very close—or even over—the exchange rate band.

 A currency anchor is necessary, but its credibility depends on the monetary anchor.
-With money issuance, it is impossible to sustain the exchange rate given the reserves, as there will be more pesos available to buy the same amount of dollars, making it unsustainable.
-Furthermore, this monetary anchor depends on the government respecting its intertemporal budget constraint and not resorting to issuance, which —given Argentina’s inability to access international credit markets— is its only source of financing.
+With money issuance, the exchange rate cannot be sustained given the reserves since there will increasingly be more pesos available to purchase the same amount of dollars, making it unsustainable.
+Likewise, this monetary anchor depends on the Treasury respecting its intertemporal budget constraint and not resorting to issuance, which—given Argentina's inability to access international credit markets— is its only source of financing.

-By this, it is clear that the currency anchor necessary for stability is credible and sustainable if and only if the economic program has the other two anchors, which lend it theoretical consistency.
+With this, it becomes clear that the currency anchor necessary for stability is both credible and sustainable if and only if the economic program has the other two anchors, which provide it with theoretical consistency.

-Additionally, it is also important to consider the impact that a sudden devaluation, caused by financial panic and/or a sudden reversal of capital flows (sudden stops), can have on fiscal sustainability.
-It should be noted that Argentina, in the rare occasions when it can place debt in international markets, does so primarily under foreign legislation and currency, with hard dollar securities being the most accepted by investors.
-These last ones have the U.S. dollar as their denomination and payment currency, crediting the famous cable dollars or settlement in the accounts of their creditors.
-This creates a misalignment between assets and liabilities for the treasury, as almost all its revenue is in domestic currency, but it must meet debt services (both interest and principal) in hard currency.
-This situation causes the treasury to need, in the case of a sharp devaluation, a greater primary result in pesos to meet such commitments.
+In addition to this, it is also important to consider the impact that a sudden devaluation, caused by financial panic and/or a sudden reversal of capital flows (sudden stops), can have on fiscal sustainability.
+It should be noted that Argentina, in the rare occasions when it can place debt in international markets, does so, mostly under foreign legislation and currency, with hard dollar bonds being the most accepted among investors.
+The latter have the US dollar as the currency of denomination and payment, crediting the famous cable dollars or settlement in the accounts of their creditors.
+This produces a currency mismatch between assets and liabilities for the treasury, as almost all its revenue is in domestic currency, but it has to face debt service (both interest and principal) in hard currency.
+This situation causes the treasury to require, in the event of a strong devaluation, a greater primary result in pesos to meet these commitments.

-It is clear, then, that floating may be the theoretical optimum, but not the practical one: as long as the dollar remains a unit of account, Argentina cannot —nor should— float.
+It is clear, then, that floating may be the theoretical optimum, but not the practical one: as long as the dollar remains the unit of account, Argentina cannot—nor should—float.
 Under these conditions, floating means sinking.

-Examples like Israel in the nineties show that a country can transition from a fixed scheme to a flexible one only when the dollar ceases to be a unit of account, that is, when prices and expectations stabilize.
+Examples like Israel in the nineties show that a country can move from a fixed scheme to a flexible one only when the dollar stops being the unit of account, that is, when prices and expectations stabilize.

-Chile also offers an illustrative case: it gradually advanced from a band system to free floating, but did so
+Chile also provides an illustrative case: it gradually advanced from an expanding band system

 Do you want to validate this article?